 9 Major Factors That Determine the Cost of Homeowners Insurance

 9 Major Factors That Determine the Cost of Home Insurance

 Here's a quick look at the 9 main factors that determine the cost of your home insurance:

 - Roof Shape and Recent Roof Updates

-A large factor driving a lot of your premium can be what your roof shape and age.
+A large factor driving your home insurance premium is your roof shape and age.
 Flat roofs are more expensive to insure.
 If your most recent roof update was over 15 years ago, carriers will charge more.
-The age of the roof can determine if your roof is replaced at Replacement Cost or Actual Cash Value.
-Anything older than 20 years and carriers get worried they will be paying for a brand new roof next time the wind blows.
+The age of the roof can also determine how your roof will be replaced in a claims scenario: Replacement Cost or Actual Cash Value.
+A roof covering older than 20 years leaves carriers worried they will be paying for a brand new roof next time the wind blows.
+There are exceptions though, certain roof materials last longer than your standard asphalt roof:

 - The Home's Age

 - Your Location

-If you are within 5 miles of the coast, you are going to see a coastal surcharge.
+If you are within 5 miles of the coast, you are going to see a coastal surcharge and certain carriers will not even quote coverage.
 On the flip side, homes positioned near fire stations are comparably cheaper to insure.
+You can't always choose your home location, but you can improve your chances of finding affordable coverage by using a sophisticated insurance marketplace like me to find the best price options.

 - The Construction Material